wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 3 And while she was upon the waters of the great deep, she fell in with one of the packets of the king, called after the swift-flying bird* of the air, and made capture thereof.

+* Swallow.

 4 And in the ship Rogers found abundance of wealth ; even an hundred, sixty and eight thousand pieces of silver.

-* Swallow.

 [85]

 5 And it was carried, with many horses, to a place of safe-keeping,* in the town of Boston, which lieth to the east.

+* State Bank of Boston.

-6 Moreover, he made capture of another ship of the king,** laden with oil and bones of the great fish of the deep.
+6 Moreover, he made capture of another ship of the king,* laden with oil and bones of the great fish of the deep.

+* Ship Argo.

 7 Now it happened, on the seventeenth day of the first month of the same year,

-8 That one of the weak vessels of the United States,*** became a prey to one of the strong ships of the king, called the Narcissus ; albeit she fought not.
+8 That one of the weak vessels of the United States,* became a prey to one of the strong ships of the king, called the Narcissus ; albeit she fought not.

+* United States' brig Viper.

 9 About this time the great waters of the Chesapeake, which empty into the sea, were guarded by the strong ships of the king, so that the vessels might not arrive or depart therefrom.

 10 But the vessels of the United States, and the private vessels of the men of Columbia, were doing great damage unto the commerce of Britain, even in her own waters.

-* State Bank of Boston.
-** Ship Argo.
-*** United States' brig Viper.

 [86]